CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ![](Images/mja-setup-env-variables.png)

-9. Run the following command to move back to the acme-fitness-store directory and then set up the environment:
+9. Run the following command to move back to the acme-fitness-store directory and then set up the environment.

 ```shell
   source ./setup-env-variables.sh
 ```

-10. Run the following command to log in to Azure:
+10. Run the following command to log in to Azure.

 ```shell
   az login